ESHNR Webinars

 General description, scope and objectives of this webinar

-The programme of this webinar will cover the anatomy of the suprahyoid neck, the division in the different spaces and the related pathology.
-It is aimed at head & neck radiologists, radiologist residents/juniors, students and people who are interested in the ESHNR diploma who want to improve their skills in:
+The program of this webinar will cover oropharyngeal masses, imaging features, and how Imaging influences the management of these tumors.
+It is aimed at head & neck radiologists, radiologist residents/juniors, students, and people who are interested in the ESHNR diploma who want to improve their skills in:

 After watching the webinar, participants will be able to